Kendall Jenner & Ben Simmons Getting ‘More Serious’ As They’re Spotted Getting Cozy On The Fourth Of July

 Kendall Jenner and Ben Simmons’ relationship continues to heat up.
-The couple have been spotted all over L.A. together, and it looks like things are starting to get a bit more serious in their relationship.
+The couple has been spotted all over L.A. together, and it looks like things are starting to get a bit more serious in their relationship.

 According to a July 5 report by People Magazine, Kendall Jenner and Ben Simmons were spotted showing some PDA during Khloe Kardashian’s Fourth of July party on Wednesday, and sources say that things are going well for the young couple.